AI Exam

 Other Associations

-- Psoriasis has shown a strong epidemiological association with metabolic syndrome, likely due to shared inflammatory pathways.
+- Shows a strong epidemiological association with metabolic syndrome.

 Effect of Intervention on Prognosis